Max Verstappen wins the Hungarian GP as Mercedes earn double podium again

-Max Verstappen wins the Hungarian Grand Prix from tenth as Mercedes earn double podium again
+Max Verstappen wins the Hungarian Grand Prix from 10th as Mercedes earn double podium again

 Verstappen crossed the line 7.8 seconds clear of Lewis Hamilton, following a late surge from the seven-time world champion, with George Russell third